Hawking radiation from acoustic black holes in relativistic heavy ion collisions: Introduction

 We start with a brief overview of our system in the following section and show how an effective dynamical acoustic metric may be obtained under certain simplifying assumptions.
-In section \ref{sec:urqmd}, we first check for local thermodynamic equilibrium in the plasma created in collisions at a suitably chosen centre of mass energy using `Ultra relativistic quantum molecular dynamics' (UrQMD) simulations and then determine the space and time dependence of its longitudinal velocity.
-This gives the important result that there is a small window of about $2$ fm time during the evolution of the plasma when its longitudinal velocity becomes almost time independent in the region around the sonic horizon.
+In section \ref{sec:urqmd}, we discuss conditions for local thermodynamic equilibrium for plasma with UrQMD simulations and then determine the space and time dependence of its longitudinal velocity.
+We find a small window of about $2$ fm time during which the longitudinal velocity of the plasma becomes almost time independent in the region around the sonic horizon.
 Confining ourselves to this tiny window, in section \ref{sec:sgrhr}, we write down the corresponding acoustic metric which is static but for a spacetime dependent conformal factor.
-We deduce the surface gravity of the (conformal) Killing horizon and the Hawking temperature that an asymptotic observer would measure.
-Asymptotic observer here corresponds to the central location $z = 0$ where the fluid velocity is zero, reducing the acoustic metric to a (conformally) flat metric.
-We discuss the issue of non-trivial conformal factor on Hawking temperature which, by suitable normalisation of the acoustic metric, can be taken to be 1 in the asymptotic region at a given time.
-We discuss the effect of its time dependence on the Hawking radiation observed by the asymptotic observer.
+We deduce the surface gravity of the (conformal) Killing horizon and the Hawking temperature that an asymptotic observer (located at $z = 0$ where the fluid velocity is zero) would measure.
+We discuss the issue of non-trivial conformal factor, and its time dependence, on the Hawking temperature.
 Finally, in section \ref{sec:obs}, we discuss observational prospects of acoustic Hawking radiation in this new analogue model of gravity and conclude by pointing out scopes for improvement of this first study, in particular, extension to the relativistic hydrodynamics case and consideration of dynamical horizon.
 A comment on notation: we use Greek alphabets to denote spatial indices and lowercase Latin alphabets to denote spacetime indices.